devonzuegel/timeline/README.md

 - The figwheel repl executes Clojurescript, whereas `lein repl` executes Clojure.
 - `macroexpand`
 - Prepending an expression with `#_` comments it out to the end of the expression (rather than the full line, as with `;`)
+- Prepending a form with `#js` (a reader macro) turns it into a Javascript object.
+Note that this happens at compile time, and it is not recursive.
+If you want it to run at runtime and/or for it to be recusrive, use the `clj->js` (a function).

 ## Other things learned while working on this project
 - CSS doesn't allow IDs to start with a number, but HTML does.
 It momentarily caused me confusion because HTML was more permissive, but CSS just didn't recognize the IDs I'd put in the HTML.